Essen, Belgium: Belgian Revolution

-After the defeat of Napoleon in 1815, Essen became part of the United Kingdom of the Netherlands, under the rule of William I of Orange-Nassau.
+After the Congress of Vienna in 1815, Essen became part of the United Kingdom of the Netherlands, under the rule of William I of Orange-Nassau.
 However, when the Southern Netherlands seceded to form present-day Belgium in 1830, Essen's geopolitical status shifted, turning it into a border town.
 This transition was marked by significant military conflict, most notably the Battle of Essen on 21 November 1830, during the Belgian War of Independence.

 In the years following the secession, Walloon soldiers were stationed to guard the newly established border.
 Tensions escalated further on 20 November 1831, when these soldiers moved to Roosendaal, inciting a strong Dutch military response the following day.
 During a high mass, 4,000 Dutch soldiers entered and searched Essen, resulting in the death of five soldiers and two villagers.
 This event is known as the Battle of the Hill.

 Economy

 In an agreement signed on 9 July 1852, Belgium and the Netherlands paved the way for a new railroad connecting Antwerp and Rotterdam.
 Constructed between 1852 and 1854, the Antwerp-Lage Zwaluwe rail line included a key border station in Essen.
 Interestingly, the line bypassed the city of Breda, a decision influenced by one of the founding members of the Société Anonyme des chemins de fer d'Anvers à Rotterdam, who owned land in Essen.
 This new transit route attracted affluent residents from Antwerp seeking tranquility, while also facilitating easier access to educational and employment opportunities in Antwerp for the local populace.

 Essen Railway Station has historically been the final Belgian stop before the Dutch border, serving as a significant border checkpoint between the two countries.
 The station's multiple adjustment tracks are vestiges of its role in border control.
 The introduction of the railway accelerated Essen's development, creating numerous job opportunities and establishing the station as a mandatory stop for international trains.
 In the contemporary setting, the station offers an Intercity (IC) connection to Antwerp and Brussels-Midi, along with a local train service to Roosendaal.

 Further adding to its historical significance, the border station has housed quarantine stables since 1896.
 These were primarily used to isolate cattle and assess them for contagious diseases, a practice that continued until the 1970s.
 Recognizing their historical value, the Quarantine Stables received legal protection as a monument in 1994.